 Becky has also worked in the Insight team at London Underground where she managed ad hoc surveys, the Mystery Shopping Survey and Customer Satisfaction Survey.
 In a role as the ‘Voice of the Customer’ she was responsible for consolidation of customers’ attitudes, needs and desires and disseminating the insight throughout the business from station staff to board.

 Prior to that, Becky worked in the Social Division at BMRB where she worked on a range of face to face, telephone, postal and online surveys.
 Her clients included The Home Office, The Competition Commission and charities such as Oxfam and Save the Children.
 Her key projects for the Home Office included the Home Office Citizenship Survey, the Crime and Criminal Justice Survey and the British Crime Survey.
 Her analysis was included in Home Office reports of these surveys.

 Becky graduated from the University of Exeter with a BA (Society Economy and Social Policy) and a MA (Applied Population Research).
-Becky is a certified (full) member of the MRS (Market Research Society), a member of the SRA (Social Research Association) and member of the Independent Consulting Group (ICG).
+Becky is a certified (full) member of the MRS (Market Research Society), a member of the SRA (Social Research Association) and member of the Independent Consultants Group (ICG).
 She gained her MRS Diploma in 2002.
 She is an Academy Associate at the Research Academy tutoring on the MRS Advance Certificate and Diploma courses.